 Now, let's see an example of how to assign keywords to landing pages in the project and build a keyword map for a website.

 Do you have any tips for insightful keyword research reports?
-Please share them in the comments below.
+Please share them in our Facebook community.